TL;DR

 Ready to Train Smarter?

 Autoregulation transforms rigid programming into responsive training that adapts to your daily capacity.
-Whether you prefer RPE-based adjustments or comprehensive HRV monitoring, the key is consistent implementation and gradual refinement.
+Whether you prefer RPE-based adjustments or recovery-readiness monitoring, the key is consistent implementation and gradual refinement.

-Start tracking your training readiness today with Kenso's integrated autoregulation features.
-Our platform combines intelligent progression tracking with flexible program adjustments, helping you train with intention while respecting your body's daily signals.
+Start tracking your training readiness today with Kenso's RPE logging and recovery-readiness score.
+Kenso pairs disciplined progression tracking with flexible program editing, helping you train with intention while respecting your body's daily signals.

 What's the difference between autoregulation and traditional periodization?